YuuyaKanzaki/Sao19/Translate/En/Part1.md

 "Eeeeee~~!?"

-_Ride — heck, does this make any sense now?_
+_Ride — the heck, does this make any sense now?_

 Fearfully she moved her face and looked up at the tip of the “machine dragon”.